nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_configuration.rst

    Flashing both :file:`zephyr.hex` + :file:`uicr.hex` will result in the same configuration.

 All of the HEX files need to be flashed into the device.
-For more information on building images for the nRF54H20 PDK, see :ref:`ug_nrf54h20_gs`.
+For more information on building images for the nRF54H20 DK, see :ref:`ug_nrf54h20_gs`.
 For additional information on multi-image builds see :ref:`ug_multi_image`.

 Other revelant resources